Bitrix24 Helpdesk

 SEMANTICS Stage type: "null" for intermediate stages, "S" for success, and "F" for failure.
 String

-Use datasets to create charts and check business performance.
-Charts can show the trends in completed activities, progress across various deal stages, and the links between CRM items.
+Use datasets to build charts and track business performance.
+Charts help you see trends in completed activities, monitor deal progress, and analyze links between CRM items.

 1. Open the Charts tab.